xlladdins/xll/docs/Excel4MacrosA-D.md

 **CUSTOMIZE.TOOLBAR**?(category)

-Category    is a number that specifies which category of tools you want displayed in the dialog box.
+Category&nbsp;&nbsp;&nbsp;&nbsp;is a number that specifies which category of tools you want displayed in the dialog box.
 If omitted, the previous setting is used.
 This argument is for compatibility with Microsoft Excel 95.

 |              |                       |
 | ------------ | --------------------- |